U.S. Department of Education

 Trahan, M. H. (2018).
 Paternal self-efficacy and father involvement: A bi-directional relationship.Psychology of Men & Masculinity, 19(4), 624–634.

-QUESTION 1 What is the impact when fathers are involved in their children’s education?
+QUESTION 3 What is the crucial determinant of the dad’s impact on a child’s development and adjustment?
 To select and enter your answer go to Test.